pshdev0/viewbuffer/README.md

 # TODO

-* Add header length and blob length to the header
 * Add support for more types, e.g. `double`, etc
 * Ensure signed / unsigned compatibility
 * Add more tests